Real estate finance law in Hungary

 Security can be enforced by (i) out-of-court enforcement procedure (direct enforcement by the lender or its appointee) if criteria are met or (ii) court enforcement procedure.
 Under both procedures the real estate can be sold to a third party.

-If a mortgage is a notarial deed, the mortgage becomes “directly enforceable” (i.e. the lender does not need to obtain a court judgment first) and there is no avenue for parties to dispute the amount of the secured liabilities, the method of the enforcement and / or any other matters set out in the mortgage).
+If a mortgage is signed in the form of a notarial deed, the mortgage becomes “directly enforceable” (i.e. the lender does not need to obtain a court judgment first) and there is no avenue for parties to dispute the amount of the secured liabilities, the method of the enforcement and / or any other matters set out in the mortgage).

 Where out-of-court enforcement is not available or the real estate sale failed to take place before the agreed deadline, the mortgage may be enforced only by court enforcement procedure (managed by a court appointed bailiff) by selling the real estate at public auction (conducted by the bailiff).